-Allodynia is a pain response caused by stimuli that normally does not cause pain (i.e. a shirt touching the area, a hug or a brush of a hand).
+Allodynia is a pain response caused by stimuli that normally does not cause pain (i.e., a shirt touching the area, a hug, or a brush of a hand).
 Temperature and/or physical stimuli can cause it to flare.
 It often feels like a burning sensation.
-It often happens after injury to the site (i.e. Spinal Cord Injury or amputation of a limb), like in my case.
+It often happens after injury to the site (i.e., amputation of a limb), or like in my case having a Spinal Cord Injury and Chiari Malformation causing myelopathy.
 (Wikipedia, Allodynia)

 There are days when the thought of getting undressed, then showered and then dressed again seems impossible.
 The burning sensation feels more like my skin is stretched and swollen to capacity then as I move it feels like it is being ripped open.
-Of course, this is not what is happening, but when you move at all and the neurological response sends the pain to about a 7 or 8 it makes simple daily tasks seem out of reach.
+If I have excess gas build up from something I have eaten, for example, my torso feels like acid has been poured on it.
+Of course, this is not what is happening, but when you move at all and the neurological response sends the pain soring to a 7 or more it makes simple daily tasks seem out of reach.

 There are three main types of Allodynia.
 A person may have one, two or all three types of Allodynia.
 They are:

 - Thermal allodynia: Thermal allodynia causes temperature-related pain.
 Pain occurs due to a mild change of temperature on the skin (hot or cold/or both) For example, exposure to heat like being in the sun can cause symptoms to increase.

 - Mechanical allodynia: This where sensation caused something moving across the skin.
 For instance, bedsheets pulled across a person’s skin may be painful or a towel rubbing the area.

 - Tactile allodynia: Tactile allodynia, also called static allodynia, happens when something touches the skin.
 For example, a tap on the shoulder may cause pain for someone with tactile allodynia.
 (Pietro, 2017)